 Image: Norman Gottwald reads from the Song of Deborah during his scholar-activist encounter with Rabbi Michael Feinberg, May 2021.

-Norman was a friend, mentor and inspiration to so many.
-If Norman touched your life, we invite you to send a tribute to firstname.lastname@example.org.
-We will compile and publish these tributes here as we receive them.
-We will also use this page to gather audio-visual archives of Norman’s scholarship and teaching (scroll down).
+Tributes and Archives: Norman was a friend, mentor and inspiration to so many.
+If Norman touched your life, we invite you to send a tribute to email@example.com.
+We have been compiling and publishing these tributes as we receive them – see below.
+We will also use this page to gather audio-visual archives of Norman’s scholarship and teaching – scroll down below the tributes.
 If you have any to share, please send these as well!

-We also invite you to help us carry forward the vision that Norman sparked by donating to the Norman Gottwald Memorial Fund.
+Legacy Gifts: We invite you to help us carry forward the vision Norman’s vision for linking biblical scholarship and movement building by donating to the Norman Gottwald Memorial Fund.
 For details visit clbsj.org/donate.

 Rev. Dr. Norman Karol Gottwald, renowned pioneer in the use of the social-scientific method in biblical studies, passed away peacefully at his home surrounded by his family on March 11, 2022.
 He was 95.

 Dr. Gottwald was an original thinker and pioneer in applying cutting edge socio-historical and anthropological tools to better understand the Hebrew Bible.
 He taught, traveled, lectured and wrote prolifically over six decades, producing multiple scholarly works that were groundbreaking in their approach to biblical interpretation.
 His most significant work, The Tribes of Yahweh: A Sociology of the Religion of Liberated Israel, 1250-1050 B.C.E.
 (1979), explores the class dynamics at the root of ancient Israel’s emergence.